 Update your status with your current company

 While you’re getting prices from other companies, contacting your existing auto insurance company can be a good idea.
 Your company will not be able to offer you a reduced rate solely to keep your business (car insurance rates are non-negotiable).
-But you may be able to identify discounts and other savings options that you are currently overlooking.Â
+But you may be able to identify discounts and other savings options that you are currently overlooking.

-Avoid lapse when switching your insurance
+Avoid lapses when switching your insurance

 You may encounter a lapse in coverage if you transfer car insurance before your current policy expires.
 If you are involved in an accident while uninsured, a lack of insurance coverage could result in serious legal and financial consequences.
-You will be accountable for the damages, including any related medical expenditures if you cause an accident and do not have insurance coverage.
-Insurance companies may charge you more prices in the future if you drive without insurance because they may regard you as a high-risk driver.
+You will be accountable for the damages, including any related medical expenditures, if you cause an accident and do not have insurance coverage.
+Insurance companies may charge you higher premiums in the future if you drive without insurance because they may regard you as a high-risk driver.
 Your new car insurance company should be able to time the start of your new policy to coincide with the end of your old one.

 Cancel your policy before the new date